-One advantage of this method is that it does not increase the size of the page and you can assign an infinite number of duplicated pages.
+One advantage of this method is that it does not increase the size of the page.
+You can also use it to assign an infinite number of duplicated pages.
 If you don’t want to link to an HTML document, but for example to a PDF, use this method in any case.
 However, there is also a disadvantage.
-A rel=”canonical” http header can make it difficult to maintain mappings when dealing with larger websites.
+A rel=”canonical” http header can make it difficult to maintain associations when dealing with larger web pages.

 Alternatively, you can use a http header:

-Following the same principle, you have the possibility to instruct Google to index the page version with http://:
+Following the same principle, you have the possibility to instruct Google to index the http:// page version with:

 The http header will look like this: